mtorbado/tp-xray-api-tools/readme.md

  #### Testing the tool and feedback

  This tool was developed as a solo side project.
 Therefore, it's testing has been limited.

- Feel free to report any issues you found to Adidas SUPPORT_TESTING or COMMUNITY_TESTING channels in Microsoft Teams.

  ***

  Developed by Mario Torbado